 |3 - Significance: Why you want your reader to know and care about it||in order to help my reader understand ...|

-Let's see how this can be applied on our topic: Hotel industry & Covid.
+Let's see how this can be applied to our topic: Hotel industry & Covid.

 1 - Topic: I am studying the topic of the relationship between hotel industry and Covid-19.